NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/connector_aws.html.markdown

 * `proxy_url` - (Optional) The proxy URL, if using a proxy to connect to the internet.
 * `proxy_user_name` - (Optional) The proxy user name, if using a proxy to connect to the internet.
 * `proxy_password` - (Optional) The proxy password, if using a proxy to connect to the internet.
+* `proxy_certificates` - (Optional) The proxy certificates.
+A list of certificate file names.

+Options
 * `associate_public_ip_address` - (Optional) Indicates whether to associate a public IP address to the instance.
 If not provided, the association will be done based on the subnet's configuration.
 * `enable_termination_protection` - (Optional) Indicates whether to enable termination protection on the instance, default is false.
 * `account_id` - (Optional) The NetApp account ID that the Connector will be associated with.
 If not provided, Cloud Manager uses the first account.
 If no account exists, Cloud Manager creates a new account.
 You can find the account ID in the account tab of Cloud Manager at [https://cloudmanager.netapp.com](https://cloudmanager.netapp.com).